ROS2 @Home Guide

 Interfaces

 Interfaces are files that define the structure of messages, services, and actions.
-They are defined in .msg
+They are defined in .msg, .srv, and .action files respectively.

 Message